 Audit and Supervisory Committee

-Total Committee Members 4
+4

-Full-time Members 1
+1

-Inside Directors 1
+1

-Outside Directors 3
+3

-Chairperson Outside Director
+Outside Director

-Directors and employees to assist the duties of Vac the Audit and Supervisory Committee 168
+Directors and employees to assist the duties of the Audit and Supervisory Committee Yes

 Matters concerning the Independence of the Directors and Employees from Executive Directors

 UBE has established the Audit and Supervisory Committee's Office to assist the Audit and Supervisory Committee, and its dedicated support staff assist with formulating audit plans and conducting audits by the Audit and Supervisory Committee, to facilitate the efficient and smooth execution of audits, under the supervision of the Audit and Supervisory Committee.
 Moreover, performance review, personnel transfers and disciplinary actions involving dedicated support staff must be authorized by the Audit and Supervisory Committee.
 The Audit and Supervisory Committee consults with the President and Representative Director with regard to enhancing support staff, securing independence from directors (excluding directors who are Audit and Supervisory Committee members), and securing the effectiveness of instructions that the Audit and Supervisory Committee issues to support staff.